Investing in Trade-Affected Workers

 Denial of Petitions - If, after investigation, OTAA determines that the eligibility requirements are not met, OTAA will issue the worker group a "Negative Determination Regarding Eligibility to Apply for Worker Adjustment Assistance."
 A negative determination denies workers certification of eligibility to apply for TAA services and benefits.

-Workers who are denied eligibility to apply for TAA may: 1) request administrative reconsideration of the determination; 2) seek judicial review of the determination; and/or 3) seek for reemployment services from other programs such as those available through the Workforce Investment Act's Dislocated Worker program also available through local American Job Center.
+Workers who are denied eligibility to apply for TAA may: 1) request administrative reconsideration of the determination; 2) seek judicial review of the determination; and/or 3) seek for reemployment services from other programs such as those available through the Workforce Innovation and Opportunity Act's Dislocated Worker program also available through local American Job Center.

 Notification of Certification or Denial - After making a determination on group eligibility, OTAA will notify the petitioners, the workers' firm, and State agency of the determination.
 In addition, the determination will be posted on the TAA website and published in the Federal Register.
 If a group of workers is certified eligible to apply for TAA, the Cooperating State Agency will then notify individual workers of the certification and provide information about benefits.